 I couldn't and wouldn't, but if I had plenty of notice, and they were happy and felt confident I could carry it out.
-I'd cetainly give it some thought, as long as I had time to prepare.
+I would certainly give it some serious thought, as long as I had time to prepare.
 Especially a major shoot like that.

 Preparation is the key and the more you have, the easier your task will be.
-And remember, as you will be the chief photographer, it is your day, only second to the Bride and the groom's not really bothered anyway, he just wants the whole thing over and done with as soon as possible, but it is most important that you call the shots (pardon the pun), and all others taking photos can wait your hurry, because you are the chief photographer!
+But remember, as you will be the chief photographer, it is yours and the bride's big day and you have to get it right for her and it is most important that you call the shots (pardon the pun), and all others taking photos can 'wait your hurry', because you are the chief photographer!
 You don't need to be rude to people, but at least show your assertiveness.

 Next, check for any family members who may be divorced or separated, as they may not wish to be included in some of the family portraits.
-The last thing you want is to be involved in some family squabble, because Mable doesn't want to photographed with Dave.
+The last thing you want is to be involved in some family squabble because Mable doesn't want to be photographed with Dave.

-Also, get the bride and groom to be, to introduce you to the person who will be performing the ceremony, that way you can find out if he or she has any problems as regards to photographing whilst the actual ceremony is taking place.
+Also, get the bride and groom to be, to introduce you to the person who will be performing the ceremony, that way you can find out if he or she has any problems as regards to photographing during certain parts of the ceremony.

 You will also need to have a good knowledge of the times and distances between venues on the big day.
-Such as, the hairdresser's, where she will be made up, where she/he will be getting dressed before getting into the vehicle to go to the ceremony.
+Such as the hairdresser's, where she will be made up, where she and the person giving her away will be getting dressed before getting into the vehicle to go to the ceremony.